pymupdf/PyMuPDF/README.md

 For the major **Windows** and (thanks to our user **@jbarlow83**!) **Mac OSX** or **Linux** versions we offer wheels in the [download section of PyPI](https://pypi.org/project/PyMuPDF/#files).
 This includes Python 2.7 and version Python 3.5 through 3.8.

-For other Python versions or operating systems you need to generate PyMuPDF yourself as follows (and of course you can choose to do so for a wheel-supported platform, too).
+For other Python versions or operating systems you need to generate PyMuPDF yourself as follows.
 This should work for all platforms which support Python and MuPDF.
-You need the development version of Python.
+In any case you need the development version of Python.

 To do this, you must download and generate MuPDF.
 This process depends very much on your system.
 For most platforms, the MuPDF source contains prepared procedures for achieving this.
 Please observe the following general steps: